CyVerse-learning-materials/SciApps_guide/step2.rst

   2. Click on ‘Data’ (from the top navigation bar), you will be directed to the SciApps data page

   ..
 Note::
-    Only public data is viewable through the data page.
-Analysis results will also be viewable here with random folder names (hidden for security)
+    Only public data (example_data) is available on the data page.
+Analysis results will also be viewable here with random folder names (hidden for security reasons)

     |data_web|
 ----